blakeaw/pysb-pkpd/README.md

 # pysb-pkpd

-PySB plugin package providing domain-specific macros and models for pharmacological PK/PD modeling.
+PySB plugin package providing domain-specific macros and models for pharmacological PK/PD modeling. `pysb-pkpd` can be used with along with the main PySB features to build and execute both classical and mechanistic (or semi-mechanistic) PK/PD models, as well as quantitative systems pharmacology/toxicology (QSP/QST) models.

 ## Table of Contents